fortrabbit/legal/privacy-policy.md

 info@fortrabbit.com
 +49 30 609 80 784 0

-The following "websites" refer to the internet addresses: `www.fortrabbit.com`, `help.fortrabbit.com`, `blog.fortrabbit.com` and `dashboard.fortrabbit.com`.

-## 2. General information about data processing
+## 3. General information about data processing

 ### 1. Scope of processing of personal data